CospanDesign/nysa/docs/getting_started/getting_started.rst

     nysa install-platform all

-4. Install examples of FPGA projects
+4. Install examples of FPGA projects.

 .. code-block:: bash